New Teacher Closet

 Neighbor island graduates can submit their wishlists and we will package up a box of supplies for you.
 A big mahalo to the Department of Special Education for sponsoring our neighbor island wish list packages that were mailed to the graduates living on Hawai‘i, Lāna‘i, Kaua‘i, Maui, and Moloka‘i at the start of the school year!

-Each month, we will open up the New Teacher Closet for donation drop-offs, as well as an opportunity for our graduates or emergency hire teachers to stop by and grab what they need.
+Throughout the year, we will open up the New Teacher Closet for donation drop-offs and as an opportunity for our graduates or emergency hire teachers to stop by and grab what they need.
+During the summer we will have more dates available.

 Location: